1. Bucharest, Romania

 5. Zanzibar, Tanzania

-This is one for both the adventurous traveller and those who just want to find a quiet beach to chill on.
+This is one for both the adventurous traveler and those who just want to find a quiet beach to chill on.
 The Indian Ocean coastline is Pinterest-perfect, while the numerous safari options serve up wildlife worthy of a David Attenborough narration.
-We recommend Safari Blue, guests are taken to the middle of the crystal clear Indian Ocean for snorkeling.
+We recommend Safari Blue, guests are taken to the middle of the crystal-clear Indian Ocean for snorkeling.
 Once finished, they are taken to a remote island where a traditional seafood BBQ awaits them.

 Flight time: 5hrs 50mins